 First, make sure your radio is in USB HID or Joystick mode (not firmware update mode).
 On EdgeTX/OpenTX radios, hold the two menu buttons while plugging in, then select "USB Joystick" from the menu.
 If that doesn't work, check Windows Device Manager to see if the radio appears as an HID device.
 RealFlight's support documentation also covers common radio connection issues.
 If you're still stuck, ask at the field — someone there has almost certainly sorted it out.

 Both, ideally — but sim first.
-TCRC offers free flight instruction, and our instructors will fly dual-control with you.
-But you'll make the most of that instruction time if you're not also simultaneously learning how a transmitter feels in your hands.
+Once you're ready, our designated AMA Intro Pilot Mentor can schedule a dual-control training session with you.
+You'll make the most of that session if you're not simultaneously learning how a transmitter feels in your hands.
 Even 3–5 hours in a simulator before your first field session makes a noticeable difference.
-Come to the field to watch first, try the sim at home, then come back ready to fly.
+Come to the field to watch first, try the sim at home, then request a training session and come back ready to fly.